Hurricane Liza: Baja California Sur

 Due to flooding, troops evacuated dozens of communities along the Gulf coast.
 Many desert communities throughout the state were left without any telephone or electrical service; wood, tarpaper, and cardboard were all scattered.
 Dozens of scores of huts were destroyed.
 Many humans were swept into the gulf.
 Sixteen people died inside the remains of a building.
 Moreover, the Piojillo river overflowed its banks, killing many people and resulting in considerable damage.
 Elsewhere, destruction was reported in San Jose del Cabo, Cabo San Lucas, San Lucas, and Puntas Arena; Pichilinague also received moderate damage.
 However, there are no known reports of any casualties in all four of those places.
 Hurricane Liza was also one of six hurricane to directly impact Los Cabos.

 South of La Paz, communications and telephone services were cut off to 13 smaller communities.
 A highway that extends as far south as Cabo San Lucas was blocked.
 Further north, a highway that links La Paz to places along the northern part of the peninsula such as Mexicali were badly damaged in four places.
 Offshore, officials reported that 75 boats including nine owned by Americans had sunk during the hurricane.
 Most notably, the ship Salvatierra's cabin and most of its upper deck were ripped off while its hull rolled over.
 Multiple trucks smashed the ship; however, they were later salvaged.
 In addition, an 88 ft vessel sunk during the storm, in which the owner had to pay for the damage, but later earned $50,000 settlement.
 Overall, several ports along the coast were destroyed by the storm.

-In La Paz, a town that at that time had a population of approximately 85,000, 20,000 were left homeless (nearly one third of the towns population), and an additional 4,000 were injured.
+In La Paz, a city that at that time had a population of approximately 85,000, some 20,000 were left homeless (nearly one third of the city's population), and an additional 4,000 were injured.
 It is estimated that one out of five homes were destroyed in the city.
 Widespread flooding was reported throughout the city with mud filling up the first floor of many houses.
 This flash flooding led to many homes and automobiles being destroyed.
 Several roofs fell off of homes and landed deep in the mud.
 Many roads were blocked due to fallen trees while numerous homes were pushed off their foundation; some cars were also abandoned when Hurricane Liza struck.
 Some cars were reportedly piled against damaged building and debris.
 Nine people died when a car was swept away in the floodwaters.